 Over the past ten years as head coach of the men's and women's cross country programs, Blake has seen over 60 athletes earn all-conference honors.

 Blake has helped the Blue Devil track and field program complete an incredible turn around as well.
 With Blake at the helm, CCSU captured the program’s first outdoor track and field championship in 2014 (Men) and since then won four consecutive titles (2014-17).
 One the women's side, Blake led the track & field team to its first outdoor championship in program history (2019) by a .5 point margin.
 In 2017 the team totaled 142 points earning a NEC Runner-Up finish while scoring the most points collectively in program history.
 Mendelson won back-to-back 5K championships (2016-17) as well as the 10K title in 2017 en route to being named the NEC's Most Outstanding Distance Performer (2016-17).
 Rafter and teammate Megan Brawner shared the Most Outstanding Performer (Distance) honors at the 2020 indoor championships, with each winning two individual titles and helping lead the DMR to a gold medal.

-The Blue Devil track and field program completed an incredible turn around last season by winning the 2011 NEC Indoor Track and Field Championship.
-Blake earned another NEC Coach of the Year honor for helping his team complete a worst-to-first turn around over only three seasons.
+He also led the men’s indoor track and field team to victory at the 2011 and 2018 NEC Indoor Track and Field Championships.
+Blake earned NEC Coach of the Year honors after both titles and the 2011 indoor title completed a worst-to-first turn around over only three seasons from 2009-2011.

 "This is a tremendous opportunity for me and I look forward to working with and developing both our men's and women's programs," Blake said following the announcement.
 "My first year as a head coach at my alma mater was a very rewarding one.
 Our men's team worked hard and competed at a high level throughout the cross country and track seasons.
 I am excited about creating a similar work ethic and championship attitude with our women's program."